itzmeanjan/blake3/README.md

 ## Prerequisites

 - Ensure you've Intel SYCL/ DPC++ compiler toolchain.
 See [here](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html) for downloading precompiled binaries.
-- If you happen to be interested in running on Nvidia GPU; you have compile Intel's open-source llvm-based SYCL implementation from source; see [here](https://intel.github.io/llvm-docs/GetStartedGuide.html#prerequisites).
+- If you happen to be interested in running on Nvidia GPU; you have to compile Intel's open-source llvm-based SYCL implementation from source; see [here](https://intel.github.io/llvm-docs/GetStartedGuide.html#prerequisites).
 - For running test cases, which uses Rust Blake3 [implementation](https://docs.rs/blake3/1.2.0/blake3) for assertion, you'll need to have Rust `cargo` toolchain installed; get that [here](https://rustup.rs/)
 - I'm on